 - Creating a Collaborative Journalism Network: The NPR-Member Station Compact — Get the latest information on NPR’s initiative to work with member station newsrooms to build regional news hubs around the country.
 Join NPR’s Bruce Auster, Senior Director of the Collaborative Journalism Network and other presenters to find out how this new network of newsrooms is taking shape.

 - Can Public Radio People Afford to Work in Public Radio?
-The Critical Need for Smart Recruitment and Retention - Public radio has lost a number of strong on-air voices and off-air talent in the relatively recent past.
+The Critical Need for Smart Recruitment and Retention — Public radio has lost a number of strong on-air voices and off-air talent in the relatively recent past.
 In certain cases, money has played a role, but it's not the only factor.
 What does it take to attract the best and the brightest to our local public radio stations and to keep them on our teams?
-Issues range from financial considerations to diversity to providing progressive challenges for smart team members at every level.
-Learn what's working and what you can use--even if you can't boost your budget.
+We’ll hear an update on comparative salaries and benefits from Bob Papper, who has tracked these figures for years in both commercial and public radio newsrooms.
+A perspective on leadership and recruitment comes from Felice Tilin, who directs graduate programs in Organization Development and Leadership at St. Joseph’s University and who has worked with public radio stations.
+Chenjerai Kumanyika adds another layer to the discussion—he has worked on issues of inclusion and diversity in public radio, and is the Co-Executive Producer and Co-Host of Gimlet Media’s new podcast on the Civil War.
+Learn what’s working and what you can use at your station—even if you can’t boost your budget.

 11:45 – 1:00 – Lunch: Covering Mid-term Elections — The 2018 midterm elections have the potential to reshape the political landscape.
 What will it mean if the Republicans lose control of either the House or Senate?
 What if the Democrats take over?
 Will there be gridlock in Washington because of who sits in the White House?
 Our two expert panelists are journalists and political observers.
 Scott Detrow is congressional correspondent for NPR and Yamiche Alcindor is the PBS NewsHour’s White House correspondent.
 They will help us understand why who wins in November is so important, why our coverage of the midterm elections matter so much and what’s at stake.